ayumifuji/GL_ice_analysis/README.md

 ## Scripts

 - download.sh: A bash shell script to download GLESA daily ice data files from the THREDDS server.
 Start & end dates can be specified at the header.
+Note that GLSEA ice data files are available back to 1995.

 - plot_glsea_ice.py: A python script to plot a spatial map of the GLESA daily ice data for a given day.
 Note that this script assumes a data file is included under the glsea_datafiles directory.
 This script also plots a spatial map of ice concentration over a Zoomed area (specified by lat & lon extent).